Structural Properties of Bichromatic Non-crossing Matchings: Introduction

 Biniaz, Maheshwari and Smid in \cite{biniaz2014bottleneck} studied special cases of bottleneck bichromatic non-crossing matchings.
 They showed that the case where all points are in convex position can be solved in $O(n^3)$ time, utilizing an algorithm similar to the one for monochromatic case presented in \cite{abu2014bottleneck}.
 They also considered the case where the points of one color lie on a line and all points of the other color are on the same side of that line, providing an $O(n^4)$ algorithm to solve it.
 The same results for these special cases are independently obtained in \cite{carlsson2015bottleneck}.
 An even more restricted problem is studied in \cite{biniaz2014bottleneck}, a case where all points lie on a circle, for which an $O(n \log n)$-time algorithm is given.

-A variant of the bichromatic case is the so-called bicolored (or multicolored, when there are arbitrary many colors) case, where only the points of the same color are allowed to be matched.
+A variant of the bichromatic case is the so-called bicolored (or multicolored, when there are arbitrary many colors) case, where only the points of the \emph{same} color are allowed to be matched.
 Abu-Affash, Bhore and Carmi in \cite{abu2017monochromatic} examined bicolored matchings that minimize the number of crossings between edges matching different color sets.
 They presented an algorithm to compute a bottleneck matching of points in convex position among all matchings that have no crossings of this kind.

-\subsection{Our results}
+\subparagraph{Our results}

-We develop tools which enable us to solve the problem of finding a bottleneck bichromatic non-crossing matching of points in convex position in $O(n^2)$ time, improving upon previously best-known algorithm of $O(n^3)$-time complexity.
-Also, combining the same toolset with a geometric analysis we design an optimal $O(n)$ algorithm for the same problem in case when the points lie on a circle, where previously best-known algorithm has $O(n \log n)$-time complexity.
+Using the orbit theory we solve the problem of finding a bottleneck bichromatic non-crossing matching of points in convex position in $O(n^2)$ time, improving upon the best previously known algorithm of $O(n^3)$-time complexity.
+Also, combining the same tool set with a geometric analysis we design an optimal $O(n)$ algorithm for the same problem when the points lie on a circle, where the best previously known algorithm has $O(n \log n)$-time complexity.

-In order to efficiently deal with bichromatic non-crossing matchings on convex point sets, we introduce a structure that we refer to as \emph{orbits}, which turn out to capture well some of the structural properties of such matchings.
-Namely, the points naturally partition into sets, i.e.~orbits, in such a way that two differently colored points can be connected by a segment in a non-crossing perfect matching if and only if they belong to the same orbit.

-There is a number of additional properties of orbits that we can put to good use, and once we combine them with the ideas used to efficiently solve the monochromatic case in \cite{savic2017faster}, we are able to construct efficient algorithms in the bichromatic version of the problem, both for the convex case and for the case where all points lie on a circle.
-We note that the theory behind orbits may be of independent interest when tackling related problems.